 Register now and grab your free ultimate anatomy study guide!

-Overview of the nerves of the pharynx.
+Overview of the nerves on the posterior aspect of the pharynx.

 Hello, everyone!
 This is Joao from Kenhub, and welcome to another anatomy tutorial where, this time, we're going to be talking about the nerves of the parapharyngeal space.
 Now, this might seem a complicated topic but it is not.
 It’s a very short topic where we’re going to be describing some of these nerves that you see here or most of these nerves that you find on this image.